Project-Platypus/Platypus/docs/getting-started.rst

 -----------------------------

 Constrained problems are defined similarly, but must provide two additional pieces of information.
-First, they must compute the constraint value(s).
-Second, they must specify when constraint values are feasible and infeasible.
+First, they must compute the constraint value (or values if the problem defines more than one constraint).
+Second, they must specify when constraint is feasible and infeasible.
 To demonstrate this, we will use the Belegundu problem, defined by:

 .. math::